 The Arts Centre and the Wyvern Theatre hosts music, professional and amateur theatre, comedy and children’s events.

-A £270 million development in the North Star area of Swindon will include an indoor snow dome, cinema, trampoline centre, and shops, cafes, restaurants and bars.
-It is due to open by 2021.
+An upcoming £270 million development in the North Star area of Swindon will include an indoor snow dome, cinema, trampoline centre, and shops, cafes, restaurants and bars.

 Public parks include Lydiard Country Park, The Lawns, Stanton Park, Barbury Castle, Queens Park, Town Gardens, Pembroke Gardens and Coate Water.
 Shaw Country Park is currently being developed in West Swindon.